-Utility price increases and a high rate of inflation will put the Council's finances under some pressure during 2022/23.
-The impacts will be reported through the Council's regular Financial Monitoring cycle, as will the necessary mitigating actions.
-More will be covered on this within the 2022/23 Annual Financial Report.
+Utility price increases and a high rate of inflation put the Council's finances under pressure during 2022/23.
+The impacts were reported through the Council's regular Financial Monitoring cycle.
+Mitigating actions were identified and the General Fund managed to offset this expenditure and bring the financial outturn back in line with the original budget.
+Fortunately, an increased base rate supported investment earnings in part mitigation of the increased costs.